Receiving your decision

 We do not allow applicants admitted to PhD programs to defer an offer of admission.
 However, applicants who have been admitted to one of our programs and those who have declined an admissions offer may "reactivate" their applications for consideration for admission one year later without paying the application fee again.
 The programs reserve the right to request resubmission of particular materials (e.g., updated writing sample, recommendation letters, etc.).

 Applicants to certain MA programs may be allowed to defer an offer of admission to the subsequent application cycle.
 Aid offers are not deferred in such cases, but those who defer are considered again for aid along with all new applicants.
-Contact the Admissions Office at email@example.com before your response deadline to learn if deferral is a possibility for your program.
+Contact us at firstname.lastname@example.org before your response deadline to learn if deferral is a possibility for your program.